OIM3640/resources/syllabus_2023spring.md

 - Create basic unit tests to ensure code quality and functionality
 - Develop a deeper understanding and appreciation for the software development process
 - Acquire knowledge about latest development tools such as VSCode, Git/GitHub and more
-- Understand the Flask framework and how it can be used to create web applications, and the role of routing and templating in web development.
+- Understand the Flask framework and how it can be used to create web applications, and the role of routing and templating in web development
 - Understand the basics of how the internet works and how web applications function in this context
 - Utilize basic data analytics techniques to gain business insight.